AdobeDocs/experience-platform.en/help/query-service/sql/syntax.md

 # SQL syntax in Query Service

 Adobe Experience Platform Query Service provides the ability to use standard ANSI SQL for `SELECT` statements and other limited commands.
-This document shows SQL syntax supported by [!DNL Query Service].
+This document covers the SQL syntax supported by [!DNL Query Service].

 ## SELECT queries {#select-queries}